eyalabraham/dragon/README.md

 # Dragon 32 computer emulator

 This project implements the software and the hardware needed to emulate a [Dragon 32 computer](https://en.wikipedia.org/wiki/Dragon_32/64).
 The end goal is to run the emulation on a bare-metal Raspberry Pi (RPi) platform with some external peripherals.
 Development would be done on a Raspberry Pi Linux distribution.
 The Dragon was my first computer when home/personal computers started to emerge in the mid 80s, and it is also one of the simplest to emulate.
-Other emulators exist, [including XROR](http://www.6809.org.uk/xroar/), but I decided to build my own as an exercise in RPi bare-metal programming.
+Other emulators exist, [including XROR](http://www.6809.org.uk/xroar/), but I decided to build my own as another exercise in RPi bare-metal programming.

 ## Resources